 Your braking system is the most critical part of your vehicle.
 Just as your fuel economy will vary subject to how and where you drive, therefore it is with the lifespan of brake pads, the material that gets pushed against a disc or drum assembly to stop your car.

 Browse through our new and used inventory on our website or come down to our dealership to discuss your options with our experienced sales team.
 We can help you decide which Nissan best suits your needs and lifestyle, not to mention your budget.
 We carry a full range of new Nissan vehicles; we also offer a large selection of fully inspected used Nissan for pre-owned car buyers.
 Our service to you does not end once you leave the dealership with your new vehicle, we will always be there for you to deliver quality Nissan service and repairs.
 It is essential to carry out regular maintenance on your Nissan to maintain its value and keep it running in as-new condition.
 Our service technicians can take on any job, from a wiper rubber change to a major engine overhaul.
 Furthermore, if you want to buy genuine Nissan parts, we have a vast inventory kept on our premises.
-Come down and see us today and let us show you why Palatine, IL, Nissan drivers trust us for all their motoring requirements.
+Come down and see us today and let us show you why Montclair, CA, Nissan drivers trust us for all their motoring requirements.

 WHAT IS IT?